 Not packing extra masks

 Not having some kind of plan before you leave your home is a terrible idea.
-Its essential to build a plan before you reserve you Fastpasses and dinner reservations.
-You don’t want to reserve your Fastpasses for Hollywood Studios when you will be at the Magic Kingdom all day.
+It’s essential to build a plan before you reserve your Genie+ Lightening Lane Fastpasses and dinner reservations.

-Fastpasses are now a must!
+The Genie+ Lightening Lane Fastpasses are now a must!
 Some rides during the summer can get up to a 4 hour wait!
-Make sure to hop on and reserve your Fastpasses the moment you are able.
-To see how Fastpasses work, check out our complete Fastpasses guide.
-We have also put together a separate list for our must-have Fastpasses, those passes are always the first ones to sell out and have the longest wait times.
+Make sure to hop on and reserve your Lightening Lane Fastpasses the moment you are able.
+To see how the Genie+ Lightening Lane Fastpasses work, check out our complete Fastpasses guide.
+We have also put together a separate list for our must-have Lightening Lane Fastpasses, those passes are always the first ones to sell out and have the longest wait times.

 Not Making Dining Reservations

-Make sure, just like your Fastpasses that you reserve your dinner reservations as soon as possible.
-If you cant get a reservation for the date or time that you want, consider eating there for lunch or try for a different day.
+Make sure that you reserve your dinner reservations as soon as possible.
+If you can’t get a reservation for the date or time that you want, consider eating there for lunch or try for a different day.
 We have also been able to check back closer to our travel date and modify it to a more suitable time.

 Wearing Old Worn Out Shoes or New Shoes